wp-plugins/woopra/readme.txt

 Features include:

-*   Live Tracking and Web Statistics
+*   Know who's on your website in real-time
+*   Build a behavioral profile for every visitor and member
 *   A rich user interface and client monitoring application
 *   Real-time Analytics
-*   Manage Multiple Blogs and Websites
-*   Deep analytic and search capabilities
-*   Pro-active and Re-active Chat with visitors
+*   Funnel Analytics
+*   Retention Analytics
 *   Visitor and member tagging
 *   Real-time notifications
 *   Easy Installation and Update Notification